 Ever since that time, SBLI Life Insurance Company has continued to grow and thrive – and it has expanded its reach and product range, while at the same time remaining true to Brandeis’s original vision for the company of providing affordable life insurance protection to working families.
 In addition, the company also supports and serves many charitable organizations from coast to coast.

 The firm has earned the trust of many customers, and it is backed by the ratings from several of the insurance company ratings agencies.
-SBLI has received an A+ (Superior) from A.M.
+SBLI has an A+ (Superior) from A.M.
 Best Company.
 This means that A.M.
-Best qualifies SBLI Life Insurance Company as having superior financial strength, as well as the ability to meet its ongoing obligations to its policyholders.
+Best qualifies SBLI Life Insurance Company as having an excellent financial foundation.

 SBLI has also received the rating of an A- from Standard & Poor’s, as well as a good financial strength rating from Weiss Ratings.
 Also, SBLI Life Insurance Company has also received numerous endorsements from organizations such as AAA of Southern New England, AAA of Merrimack Valley, and The Massachusetts Bankers Association.